InkindiS/InkindiS/README.md

   My name is <i> Inkindi Mutoni Sabine, </i>

-- :telescope: I’m currently being trained in Cloud Computing and my current contents here are about Cloud.
+- :telescope: Let's talk about Cloud Computing, Internet of Things and Data Analysis.

 - :seedling: I like to explore contents in tech field.